alexstewartja/game-asset-mcp/README.md

   - **Command**: `generate_3d_asset prompt:"isometric 3D castle"`
   - **Process**:
     - First generates a 2D image from your prompt
-    - Then converts it to 3D using either InstantMesh or Hunyuan3D-2 (based on your MODEL_SPACE setting)
+    - Then converts it to 3D using either InstantMesh, Hunyuan3D-2, or Hunyuan3D-2mini-Turbo (based on your MODEL_SPACE setting)
     - For long-running operations, provides immediate feedback with operation ID and status updates
   - **Output**: Saves multiple files (including the intermediate 2D image, processed image, and final 3D models) and returns their resource URIs.
   - **Enhancement**: The system automatically enhances your prompt and uses optimized parameters for better results.